SyrDim/MarblesOnStreamLeaderboardParser/README.md

 9. In commands, enable !manualinit if it's disabled.

 10. Initialize once by typing !manualinit command in twitch chat.
-(This should create 2 extra files in "AppData\Local\MarblesOnStream\Saved\SaveGames\Sessions", a json and a txt)
+(This should create 2 extra files in "AppData\Local\MarblesOnStream\Saved\SaveGames\Sessions", a .json and a .txt, unless your session/leaderboard is empty in which case there should only be a .json)

+11. There should now be 2 extra files in "AppData\Local\MarblesOnStream\Saved\SaveGames\Sessions", a .json and a .txt, unless your session/leaderboard is empty in which case there should only be a .json.
+If that happens you should do a test race with at least one participant so that the .txt file gets created.
+During that, there won't be any points allocated.

 After this, it should update automatically every time a race ends and it will assign the appropriate points to the chat member by type the commands.